rail-berkeley/serl/README.md

 2. Reward Classifier

 Similar to the cable routing example, we need to train two reward classifiers for both forward and backward policies, shown in `train_fwd_reward_classifier.sh` and `train_bwd_reward_classifier.sh`.
-The reward classifiers are then used in the BC policy and DRQ policy for the actor node, path is provided as `--reward_classifier_ckpt_path` argument in `run_bc.sh` and `run_actor.sh`.
+The reward classifiers are then used in the BC and DRQ policy for the actor node, checkpoint path is provided as `--reward_classifier_ckpt_path` argument in `run_bc.sh` and `run_actor.sh`.

 3. Run 2 learners and 1 actor with 2 policies

-Here, 2 learners node will learn both forward and backward policies respectively.
-The actor node will switch between running the forward and backward policies and their respective reward classifiers.
+Finally, 2 learners node will learn both forward and backward policies respectively.
+The actor node will switch between running the forward and backward policies with their respective reward classifiers during the RL training process.

 ```bash
 bash run_actor.sh